jindongyang94/anti-spoofing_api/README.md

 # spoofing_detection_api

 The API is used to be deployed as a microservice on cloud (e.g. AWS) where an image is given and the result will returned as such:
-'''bash

 {
     valid : <whether the result is applicable for the image or not.
 If it is not, the result should be disregarded.>,
     spoof: <whether the image is spoofed (True) or not (False)>,
     runtime: <the duration taken to reach the conclusion>
 }
-'''

 The Makefile has all the needed functions to run and test in docker locally.

 Folder Structure:

-'''bash
 .
 ├── Dockerfile
 ├── Makefile